-The ASP.NET Core provides a unified programming model for developing both Web apps and Web APIs.
+The ASP.NET Core provides a unified programming model for developing both Web Apps and Web APIs.
 That means a single controller class can be used to handle both.
-The Controller we create in ASP.NET Core (either Web APPs or Web APIs) application is going to inherit from the Controller base class and returns IActionResult interface.
+The Controller we create in ASP.NET Core (either Web APPs or Web APIs) application is going to inherit from the Controller base class and returns the IActionResult interface.
 The IActionResult interface provides several implementations.
-The built-in result types such as the JsonResult and the ViewResult and (like this there are so many result types available that we will discuss later) implement the IActionResult interface.
+The built-in results types, such as the JsonResult and the ViewResult (like this, there are so many result types available that we will discuss later), implement the IActionResult interface.

-In ASP.NET Core Web API application, the controller action method is going to return JsonResult.
-At the same time if it is ASP.NET Core Web application, then the return type of the controller action method is going to be ViewResult.
+In the ASP.NET Core Web API application, the controller action method is going to return JsonResult.
+At the same time, if it is an ASP.NET Core Web application, then the controller action method is return type will be ViewResult.

 Handling Request and Response Pipeline:

-We can handle the request and response in ASP.NET Core application by using the new Middleware Components.
-In earlier ASP.NET 4.x we generally use Handlers and Modules to handle the Request and Response pipeline.
-The ASP.NET Core Framework provides a lot of built-in Middleware Components and we can use those Middleware Components to handle the request and response pipeline.
-If you want then also you can create your own middleware components and use it in the request-response pipeline.
-In a later article, we will discuss the Middleware Components in details.
+We can handle the request and response in the ASP.NET Core application by using the new Middleware Components.
+In earlier ASP.NET 4.x, we generally use Handlers and Modules to handle the Request and Response pipeline.
+The ASP.NET Core Framework provides a lot of built-in Middleware Components, and we can use those Middleware Components to handle the request and response pipeline.
+If you want, then you can also create your own middleware components and use them in the request-response pipeline.
+In a later article, we will discuss the Middleware Components in detail.
 We will also discuss how to create custom Middleware Components and how to use them in ASP.NET Core applications.

 - The Global.asax file